 General depreciation rules require a determination of the effective life of a vehicle in order to calculate either prime cost or diminishing value methods.
 To work this out, you can use one of the following:

-- ATO determination: A standardised rate as set out by the ATO and published annually in taxation rulings
+- ATO determination: A standardised rate set by the ATO and published annually in taxation rulings.

 The luxury car limit

-While taking your accountant’s advice is always advised, it’s important you understand how business vehicle depreciation works.
-If you are keen to maximise your asset deductions this financial year, it’s worth investigating whether simplified or general depreciation rules apply to you.
+While taking your accountant’s advice is always the best route, it’s important you understand how business vehicle depreciation works before going into the discussion.
+If you’re keen to maximise your asset deductions this financial year, it’s worth investigating whether simplified or general depreciation rules apply to you.

 Car purchases are stressful enough.
 Understanding car depreciation is key to stressing less, while driving toward a successful future for your business.
 There are a number of tax deductions you can take, and your work vehicle is a big one.
 Now, get your business out of park and put the pedal to the medal.